felixzhao/clustord/R/README.md

 # summarise

+in Catch up 4, Louise help me fixed this issue.
+The reason is the PI times in wrong place, leading to PI^n be times.
+That is why cluster with larger PI, tend to be predicted always in the code with this bug.

 - fininal accruay rate is higher, but due to all prediction is in one cluster.
 - from confusion matrix, the model not given good result Reference